ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 Review the following requirements before you order your VMware vCenter Server® instance.
 Plan your instance based on the {{site.data.keyword.cloud}} data center location, your workload capacity requirements, and services requirements.

-Services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
+Services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.
 {:important}

 ## IBM Cloud account requirements